tomassedovic/quicksilver-roguelike/README.md

 > We will still keep the `Blur` scaling strategy.
 Quicksilver's
 > coordinates are floating point numbers and things like `with_center`
-> can easily result in non-integer coordinates.
-Again, these tend to
+> can easily result in non-integer values.
+Again, these tend to look
-> look better with Blur.
+> better with `Blur`.

 ## Generating the game map